 (3) Other preliminary plans: When required by the Planning Commission, the preliminary plan shall be accompanied by profiles showing existing ground surface and proposed street grades, including extensions for a reasonable distance beyond the limits of the proposed subdivision; typical and preliminary plan of proposed sanitary and storm sewers with grades and sizes indicated.
 All elevations shall be based on the U.S.G.S.
 Datum Plane.

 (4) Draft of protective covenants, whereby the subdivider proposes to regulate land use in the subdivision and otherwise protect the proposed development.

 (Ord.
 2015-07, 03-18-2015) (Ord.
 2010-05, 06-02-2010) (Ord.
 2005-06, 05-18-2005) (Ord.
 1998-35, 10-07-1998)

 7-19-10.
 Procedure for approval of the final plat.

 (2) Application for approval of the final plat, including all engineering drawings, shall be submitted in writing to the Community Development Department and shall be accompanied by the fee and engineering review fee as required by the City Code.
-The application must be completed, including all corrections and required documentation, at least 15 days prior to the regular meeting of the Planning Commission for its review and recommendation.
+The application must be completed, including all corrections and required documentation, before the application can be accepted and reviewed by the City.

-(a) Prior to consideration of the final plat by the Planning Commission, and the fulfillment of the requirements of these regulations, one mylar of the final plat of the subdivision, not to exceed 36 inches by 48 inches in size, shall be submitted to the Community Development Department at least 15 days before a regular meeting of the Planning Commission.
+(5) Filing.
+Prior to approval of the final plat, and the fulfillment of the requirements of these regulations, one mylar of the final plat of the subdivision, not to exceed 36 inches by 48 inches in size, shall be submitted to the Community Development Department.

 (a) Primary control points, approved by the City Engineer, or descriptions and “ties” to such control points, to which all dimensions, angles, bearings and similar data on the plat shall be referred.